 RADARSAT SAR Sea Ice Motion [Kwok, R. and H. Stern]

-The RADARSAT Geophysical Processor System (RGPS) created 184 ice motion products from 184 sequential pairs of RADARSAT SAR images of the SHEBA region.
+The RADARSAT Geophysical Processor System (RGPS) created 184 ice motion products bundled into one .tar file from 184 sequential pairs of RADARSAT SAR images of the SHEBA region.
+The sea ice motion products are accompanied by 4 graphical products bundled into one .tar file.

 - ORDER data for delivery by FTP